gene-git/Arch-mkpkg/README.md

 I always rebuild my kernel packages and test.

-The majority of compiled packages are built against shared libraries and this can be helpful in this csase too; there are additional comments on this topic below.
+The majority of compiled packages are built against shared libraries and this can be helpful in this case too; there are additional comments on this topic below.

 As another example, I rebuild my python applications when python's major.minor is larger than what was used for previous build.